 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) does not have data specific to drilling engineers; however, they have predicted that there will be a 17% growth of petroleum engineering jobs from 2010-2020 (www.bls.gov).
-This increase is about as fast as average, with higher oil prices and the retirement of many current petroleum engineers expected to create new jobs.
-The BLS also reported that the average annual wage for a petroleum engineer was $147,470 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) does not have data specific to drilling engineers; however, they have predicted that there will be a 26% growth of petroleum engineering jobs from 2012-2022 (www.bls.gov).
+This increase is much faster than average; with higher oil prices and the retirement of many current petroleum engineers expected to create new jobs.
+The BLS also reported that the average annual wage for a petroleum engineer was $147,520 in May 2014.

 Continuing Education, Certification and Licensure Information